2002 Malaysian Grand Prix: Background

 Michelin introduced a new radical tyre compound for the race.
 Tyres were a major topic leading into the Grand Prix, with Michelin predicted to outperform Bridgestone if conditions were hot.
 However, Michael Schumacher warned Bridgestone had closed the gap on Michelin's warm-weather performance but said a Williams driver would finish on the podium.
 Ralf Schumacher was convinced that Michelin's new tyre compound would correct an early performance drop-off and help him close the gap to Ferrari in Malaysia.
 The drivers met on Friday afternoon to discuss a gentlemen's agreement on "non-aggression" at the first corner on the first lap to avoid a multi-car accident as observed at the Australian Grand Prix.
 The stewards further warned the drivers at the Sunday morning meeting to exercise caution at the first turn.

 The Grand Prix featured eleven teams of two drivers (each representing a different constructor), with no changes to the season entry list.
-Phoenix Finance unsuccessfully attempted to enter the Grand Prix with two 2001-spec Prost AP04 cars with drivers Tarso Marques and Gastón Mazzacane after the FIA ruled it had not purchased Prost Grand Prix's entry.
+Phoenix Finance unsuccessfully attempted to enter the Grand Prix with two 2001-spec Prost AP04 cars possibly powered by -spec TWR engines with drivers Tarso Marques and Gastón Mazzacane after the FIA ruled it had not purchased Prost Grand Prix's entry.
 Toyota's Mika Salo had a severe case of flu, meaning Ryan Briscoe, Toyota's test driver, was on standby to replace him.
 However, Salo recovered in time to enter the Grand Prix.
 To assist the cooling of their internal components in Malaysia's hot and humid atmosphere, teams installed more apertures on their cars.
 Ferrari again sent two F2001B cars and opened additional vents on their sides.
 Ralf Schumacher drove a Williams FW24 after it was repaired after being damaged on the opening lap of the preceding Australian Grand Prix due to production constraints, forcing the decision to avoid using a year-old chassis.
 Renault employed a more powerful qualifying engine for the race and upgraded the rear wing, extractor profile and rear suspension components.
 The Jaguar team received a new engine and aerodynamic updates for their R3 cars.